**Updated February 2020

 Texarkana Area School Districts provide reports where parents and the community at large can evaluate district staff, parents, and student performance.

 This article looks at Texarkana Arkansas School District (TASD) Performance Data.
 However, references to performance information on other Texarkana Area School Districts may be found at the end of this article.
+These references include a report comparing some school districts.
+The references also include a report of the Miller County Arrest Data demonstrating disparities exists not only in educational settings but also regarding arrest data.
+Is there some correlation between the two?

 We will first look at a summary report produced by the Texarkana Arkansas School District as found on their website.
 We will then look at State published data as found on the state website.